noahra/container/README.md

 - Linux system (required for namespaces and cgroups).
 I used VMware Fusion with Alpine Linux since I'm on an Apple machine.
 - Go installed
 - Root/sudo access (needed for namespaces and cgroups operations)
-- An `alpine_fs` directory with a minimal filesystem (you can extract from an Alpine Linux rootfs).
+- An `alpine_fs` directory with a minimal filesystem.
 I got one from https://www.alpinelinux.org/downloads/

 **Build and run:**
 ```bash